International Student Policies and Procedures

-Undergraduate and Exchange International students are required to take a COMPASS test to help determine what level English class each student should be placed into.
-Students will take the COMPASS test the Wednesday (morning) before NMU classes begin.
+Undergraduate and Exchange International students are required to take a placement test (Accuplacer Test) to help determine what level of an English Composition class each student should be placed into.
+The test will be offered the Wednesday of orientation week in the morning.

-Students who transfer in EN 111 or higher do not need to take the COMPASS test.
+- Students who transfer in EN 111 or higher do not need to take the Accuplacer test.

-Exchange students who provide the International Programs Office with a passing English Proficiency score or a DAAD score of a B1 or higher.
+- Exchange students who provide the International Education Services with a passing English Proficiency score or a DAAD score of a B1 or higher.

 Northern Michigan University’s Housing Policy is as follows: